BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 ## 1. Prepare your working environment

-To create and publish a new draft profile you need access to a couple of Bioschemas resources, here we list them all together with the main role they play in the whole process.
+To update a profile you need access to a couple of Bioschemas resources, here we list them all together with the main role they play in the whole process.
 We will explain how to use them and what to do with them in later steps.

 * Bioschemas specifications [GDrive folder](https://drive.google.com/drive/folders/0B8yXU9SkT3ftaWJtTGYyTTJjck0): to create the spreadsheet corresponding to the new draft profile, you need editing rights
+  * Note 1: a specification in Bioschemas defines either a type (existing in schema.org or created by Bioschemas) or a profile (set of rules on how to use a type).
+A type specification corresponds to a set of relations, aka properties, between the described type and other types (for instance, the specification for the [type Protein](https://bioschemas.org/types/Protein) includes a property ```associatedDisease``` describing how a relation between a protein and a disease).
+A profile specification selects the most useful properties for a given type and provides additional information on cardinality, marginality and controlled vocabularies (for instance, the specification for the [Protein profile](https://bioschemas.org/profiles/Protein/) indicates that the property ```associatedDisease``` is recommended and has cardinality MANY)
+  * Note 2: a GDrive, short for Google Drive, is a file storage and synchronization service developed by Google.
+Bioschemas uses a GDrrive folder to host information related to, for instance, specifications
 * [GOweb repository](https://github.com/BioSchemas/bioschemas-goweb): to move from the spreadsheet to the website
 * [Website repository](https://github.com/BioSchemas/bioschemas.github.io): to publish the new draft profile, you need editing rights
 * [Specifications repository](https://github.com/BioSchemas/specifications): to add compliant examples regarding the new draft profile, you need editing rights